 Consider professional and volunteer services.
 These services include professional home care, home-delivered meals, and help with everyday activities.
 Some community agencies have volunteers who can help with transportation or advocate for health insurance or other benefits.
 A local hospital or community social worker is a great source for referrals to programs in your community.
 Learn more about different caregiving options .

 Caring for the emotional well-being of the person with cancer

-When caring for a person with cancer, it’s important to help them maintain a sense of control, as a person with cancer may feel that the diagnosis has limited their control over their life.
-Respecting a person’s independence can be as simple as asking them if you can help them with a specific task or decision instead of doing it on your own.
+It’s important to help the person you care for maintain a sense of control.
+A cancer diagnosis may make him or her feel little control over life.
+A simple step would be to ask if you can help with a specific task or decision instead of doing it on your own.

 Communicate.
 One of the caregiver's most important jobs is to communicate openly with the person who has cancer.
 Choose a time that is convenient for both of you to talk.
 Provide assurance that he or she will be a central part of all discussions and decisions.
 Be open to the person’s feelings and opinions and allow enough time to fully explain your feelings.

 Accept the limitations of a person who is seriously ill.
-For example, a person who just received chemotherapy may not be able to taste a meal you worked hard to prepare, or a person who is on pain medication may not notice all of the small things you do.
+A person who just received chemotherapy may not be able to taste a meal you worked hard to prepare.
+Or, a person on pain medication may not notice all of the small things you do.
 Also, be aware that caregiving tasks may change as the person’s health changes.